How Full Amenity Tagging Unlocks Hidden Search | Crest & Cove

 Climate and Heating (4 Items)

+For WNC mountain properties, climate control is a significant booking factor given the altitude and seasonal temperature variations.
 Central air conditioning, heating (specify type: central, fireplace, wood stove, space heaters), ceiling fans, and indoor fireplace (specify: gas, wood-burning, electric).
 Fireplace type matters — many guests specifically search for wood-burning fireplaces as part of the mountain cabin experience.

 Parking and Transportation (3 Items)